$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Abstract

 \section{Abstract}

-In this paper we define an explicit basis for the $\mathfrak{sl}_n$-web algebra $H_n(\vec{k})$, the $\mathfrak{sl}_n$ generalization of Khovanov's arc algebra $H_{2}(m)$, using categorified $q$-skew Howe duality.
+In this paper we define an explicit basis for the $\mathfrak{gl}_n$-web algebra $H_n(\vec{k})$ (the $\mathfrak{gl}_n$ generalization of Khovanov's arc algebra) using categorified $q$-skew Howe duality.

-Our construction is a $\mathfrak{sl}_n$-web version of Hu and Mathas graded cellular basis and has two major applications: It gives rise to an explicit isomorphism between a certain idempotent truncation of a thick calculus cyclotomic KL-R algebra and $H_n(\vec{k})$ and it gives an explicit graded cellular basis of the $2$-hom space between any two $\mathfrak{sl}_n$-webs $u$ and $v$.
-We use this to give a (in principle) computable version of colored Khovanov-Rozansky's $\mathfrak{sl}_n$-link homology.
-The complex we define is purely combinatorial and can be realized in the (``thick'' cyclotomic) KL-R setting and needs only $F$'s.
-Moreover, we discuss some applications of our construction on the uncategorified level related to dual canonical bases of the $\mathfrak{sl}_n$-web space $W_n(\vec{k})$ and the MOY-calculus.
-Latter gives rise to a method to compute colored Reshetikhin-Turaev $\mathfrak{sl}_n$-link polynomials.
+Our construction is a $\mathfrak{gl}_n$-web version of Hu--Mathas' graded cellular basis and has two major applications: it gives rise to an explicit isomorphism between a certain idempotent truncation of a thick calculus cyclotomic KLR algebra and $H_n(\vec{k})$, and it gives an explicit graded cellular basis of the $2$-hom space between two $\mathfrak{gl}_n$-webs.
+We use this to give a (in principle) computable version of colored Khovanov--Rozansky $\mathfrak{gl}_n$-link homology, obtained from a complex defined purely combinatorially via the (thick cyclotomic) KLR algebra and needs only $F$.